langjam/jam0001/README.md

 Please keep your team names "family-friendly".
 Sole discretion for what counts as "family friendly" is left up to JT, but if the name is safe/kid-friendly you should be fine.

+## One-person teams

+If you are a single-person team, feel free to make up a team name or use your GitHub username as the team name, if it's available.

 ## Submitting your project

 When you submit your project, send a PR that updates *only* your team's directory and nothing else.